How to Save More Than 50% on One Amazon Purchase| Updated: |

 For a while, I had wanted to buy a new home automation hub.
 However, the one I wanted, the Samsung Smartthings Hub V3 was a bit too expensive on Amazon.
 After a while, I figured out a way to get 50% of this item by ordering it from another Amazon website and dispatching back home with a mail transfer service.

 With this technique, I have been able to save more than 175 CHF on a single Amazon purchase.
 I did not discover a new technique, this is already known by quite a few people.
 However, I do not think many people use it.
 But since it took me a while to figure it out and it saved me a lot of money, I figured it would be interesting to share it with my readers.
-It is the first time I am using a mail forwarding service in order to save money.
+It is the first time I am using a mail forwarding service to save money.

-I am going to talk about plain old mail in this post, no emails here!
+I will talk about plain old mail in this post, no emails here!
 So, what is mail forwarding or parcel forwarding?
 This is simply a service that will set up an address for you in another country.
 You can then use this address to deliver things ordered online.
-Once they receive the packet, the mail forwarding service will then dispatch it back to the address of your choice.
+Once they receive the packet, the mail forwarding service will dispatch it back to the address of your choice.
 You could, of course, use it in the same country, but there are much fewer advantages to it!

 You may wonder why to use another address and not directly send to your home address.
 For the simple reason that some websites do not deliver in some countries.
 For instance, Amazon UK does not deliver in Switzerland.
 From Switzerland, if we want to order on Amazon, we need to order from Amazon France.
 We do not yet have an Amazon Switzerland.
 I guess the country is too small for that.